RNanfuka/Beetle-tracker-R/README.md

 - `app.R` as the app entry point
 - `manifest.json` for Posit Connect Cloud deployment
-- `app.R` as the root app entry point
 - `DESCRIPTION` for dependency detection
 - `renv.lock` for local package restoration